 First is fight where you rise up to meet the challenge.

 Then there’s flight, which is where you avoid the challenge altogether and try to run away from it.

 The third secret option is freezing.
-This is where you choose to do nothing.
+This is where you do nothing.
 You may even go on with your life as if nothing has changed.
-Freezing is a normal instinct, and it's the one that people experience the most.
+Freezing is a normal instinct, and it’s the one that people experience the most.

 However, it’s important to understand that problems don’t go away on their own.
 You cannot ignore it and hope this crisis gets better.
 Doing this could actually end up hurting you in the long run.

 For example, you’re suddenly diagnosed with a serious or terminal illness.
 The normal instinct, when it comes to freezing here would be to deny that you are sick, or to put off seeking needed medical treatment.
 At some point, after the initial shock wears off, you’ll have to make a choice – fight or flight.